 Does Bishop Barron deny that hell exists?
 Does he think all people will be saved, no matter what?
 Is he convinced that all people will end up in heaven?

-We receive emails and comments like these nearly every day at Word on Fire, partly because certain websites have wrongly attributed each of these views to Bishop Barron, at one time or another.
+We receive emails and comments like these often at Word on Fire, partly because certain websites have wrongly attributed each of these views to Bishop Barron at one time or another.

 But does Bishop Barron really believe those things?
 Or are they distortions of what he’s taught and advocated?

 The purpose of this FAQ page is to provide a one-stop source for honest people looking for clarity on the issue.
 In particular, our intention is to clarify what Bishop Barron believes about hell, damnation, and salvation, and to confirm that his views are within the confines of orthodox Catholic teaching.

 For more from Bishop Barron, read his foreword to Hans Urs von Balthasar’s book, Dare We Hope That All Men Be Saved?

 What does Bishop Barron believe about hell and salvation?

 Bishop Barron simply agrees with what the Catechism of the Catholic Church teaches in paragraph #1821, where it says we should hope and pray for all men to be saved:

 In every circumstance, each one of us should hope, with the grace of God, to persevere “to the end” and to obtain the joy of heaven, as God’s eternal reward for the good works accomplished with the grace of Christ.
 In hope, the Church prays for “all men to be saved.”